Christian-Migliore/Personal.projects/README.md

 <h4 align="left">I'm a passionate developer who loves building innovative solutions and exploring new technologies.
 My tech journey began [X] years ago, and since then, I've been committed to enhancing my skills and actively contributing to the developer community.
 </h4>

-🔭 I’m currently working on **Server_Application**
-🌱 I’m currently learning [technology or skill]
-👯 I’m looking to collaborate on [project or type of projects] 🤔 I’m looking for help with [project or skill]
-💬 Ask me about [technology, project, or topic]
-📫 How to reach me: [your.email@example.com]
-😄 Pronouns: [Your Pronouns]
-⚡ Fun fact: [A fun fact about you]

 - 🔭 I’m currently working on **Server_Application**

 - 🌱 I’m currently learning **Angular, Laravel**